 4.2.1 Each Bid shall be accompanied by a bid security in the form of a Certified Check, of the Bidder, or a Bid Bond, duly executed by the Bidder as principal and having a Surety Company thereon qualified to do business in the State of the project, and in an amount not less than 5% of the Base Bid amount, pledging that the Bidder will enter into a Contract with the Owner on the terms stated in the Bid and will, if required, furnish bonds covering the faithful performance of the Contract and payment of all obligations arising thereunder.
-Should the Bidder refuse to enter into such Contract within 10 days after offered a Contract or fail to furnish such bonds, if required, the amount of the bid security shall be forfeited to the Owner as liquidated damages, not as a penalty.
-The amount of the bid security shall not be forfeited to the Owner in the event the Owner fails to comply with Subparagraph 6.2.1.
+Should the Bidder refuse to enter into such Contract within 10 days after offered a Contract or fail to furnish such bonds, if required, the amount of the bid security shall be forfeited to the Owner in the event the Owner fails to comply with Subparagraph 6.2.1.